AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-jan-18.md

 To make it easier for you to debug your scenarios, we've created a Workfront Fusion 2.0 DevTool Chrome extension.
 With this extension, you can check manual runs of your scenario, review all performed operations, and see details of every API call.
 The DevTool also features tools that let you modify your scenario without having to modify modules or filters one by one.

-For instructions, and to download the Workfront Fusion 2.0 Devtool, see [Debug scenarios with the Adobe Workfront Fusion DevTool](../../../workfront-fusion/scenarios/debug-scenarios-with-dev-tool.md).

 ## Azure Active Directory connector and modules now available

 You can now use Workfront Fusion to connect to your Azure Active Directory applications.
 With the Azure Active Directory modules, you can: